arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 supported (the same set of messages are available via both IMAP and JMAP).

-This document also defines a way to provide debugging information that can be forwarded to client developers without privacy concerns, which is used by JMAPACCESS but can also be used by others.
+This can be useful for clients that have well-tested IMAP code and want to use one or more JMAP features.
+For example, JMAP offers a way to be notified about new incoming mail without having to maintain an open TCP connection.

 # Requirements Language